MaterializeInc/materialize/doc/developer/guide-changes.md

   - Instead of limiting SQL statements to 8KiB, limit them to 1024KiB instead.

-Link to at least one page where users can learn more about either the change or the area which the change was made.
+Link to at least one page where users can learn more about either the change or the area in which the change was made.
 Notes about new features can be concise if the new feature has comprehensive documentation.
 Notes about changes to features must be more detailed, as the note is likely the only documentation of the change in behavior.
 Consider linking to a GitHub issue or pull request via the